mrnaim69/JavaScript/THE JAVASCRIPT.md

 // Finds the index of element 3

 const newArr = myArr.join();
-// Joins all array elements into Array
-// string with a comma by default
+// Joins all array elements into a string with a comma by default

 console.log(myArr);
 console.log(newArr);